-The first part of the trip is on good roads that lead to the Friendship Bridge over the Mekong that is the Laos/Thái border crossing.
+The first part of the trip from Vientiane to Buddha Park is on good roads that lead to the Friendship Bridge over the Mekong that is the Laos/Thái border crossing.
 The bus heads straight for the border crossing, and at this point I was starting to worry as I didn’t have my passport with me.
 The bus doesn’t cross though, just drops off right near the border and turns around, going back out to the main road.

 From here on the road is a little rough, but you get a good look at how some more rural people live in Laos.
 The bus terminates just past Buddha Park, turns around then starts the return journey.
 You bus driver will also probably tell you where to get off.
 You are literally dropped off right at the gate of the park, so no wandering around looking for it.

 The bus stop for the return journey is just as easy to find.
 It is literally across the road from the gates to Buddha Park.
 There seems to be a concession to the tourist, and there is actually a sign that says “Bus Stop”.
 It’s exactly the same process to get the bus back into Vientiane.

 Our plan when we returned to Vientiane was to get a tuktuk to That Luang Tai temple to see the golden stupa, but after seeing how easy the bus was to catch, we got a bus instead.
 This trip was even cheaper at 4000kip, so it really is cheap to get around if you can utilise the local buses.
 Using the routemap sign above and Google Maps, it looks easy to transfer from the airport to the city centre too.

 Click here to read my post Things to do in Vientiane